Peruvian restaurants won international awards.

 Peruvian cuisine is consolidating itself among the best in the world, competing at the level of Italian and Mexican cuisine.
 Peruvian restaurants receive recognition in prestigious rankings such as Latin America’s 50 Best Restaurants, The World’s 50 Best Restaurants, World Culinary Awards, Taste Atlas, and Premios Summum.

-The 2024 ceremony of The World’s 50 Best Restaurants took place on June 5 at Wynn Las Vegas.
+The 2024 edition of The World’s 50 Best Restaurants ranking was held on June 5 at the Wynn Las Vegas.
 The event was organized by the media company William Reed, founded in 1862.
-Peru was present on the list from positions 1 to 50 with Maido at 5th place, Kjolle at 16th, and Mayta at 4th.
-The chef of Maido, Mitsuharu “Micha” Tsumura, received the Damm Chefs Choice Award 2024 at the same ceremony.
-Additionally, in the 51 to 100 list, restaurants Mérito ranked 55th and Mil 73rd.
+Peru had a strong presence in the top fifty, with Maido in fifth place, Kjolle in 16th, and Mayta in 47th.
+Chef Mitsuharu “Micha” Tsumura of Maido also received the Damm Chefs’ Choice Award 2024 at the same ceremony.
+Additionally, in the 51–100 list, Mérito ranked 55th and Mil 73rd.

-The list is compiled by about 1,000 people committed to the gastronomic field.
-The first list of the world’s 50 best restaurants appeared in 2002 in London.
-The group of judges includes anonymous journalists, chefs, and gourmands who cannot vote for restaurants with which they have financial ties and must have visited the restaurants within the last 18 months.
-The second part of the list is published one week earlier.
+The list is compiled by about 1,000 people dedicated to the culinary world.
+The first World’s 50 Best Restaurants ranking appeared in 2002 in London.
+The voting panel is composed of journalists, chefs, and gourmands who remain anonymous, cannot vote for restaurants with which they have financial ties, and must have visited the establishments within the past 18 months.
+The second part of the list (places 51–100) is also important and is published one week earlier.

-In 2023, Central was crowned the best restaurant in the world, taking first place and entering the Hall of Fame.
-Maido ranked 6th, Kjolle 48th, and Mayta 47th.
+In 2023, Central was crowned the best restaurant in the world, taking the number one spot and moving into the Hall of Fame.
+That year, Maido ranked 6th, Kjolle 48th, and Mayta 47th.

 The Gourmet Journal